10 Small Bedroom Design Ideas

 Painting an entire room a dark color like black or navy will make it feel cramped.
 But limit the dark color to one wall and surprisingly, the opposite is true.
 Visually, a dark accent wall feels farther away, giving the room more depth and making it look bigger.
 This stunning bedroom by @sprucephilly makes perfect use of this optical illusion, plus a pair of space-expanding bedside mirrors.

 Keep It Simple

 Minimal decoration, streamlined furniture and plenty of natural light all help to make this bedroom by @houseofhilchey feel bigger than it is.
-Choose simple artwork and pull back on accessories to help your small bedroom breathe.
+Choose simple artwork and pull back on accessories to help your small bedroom with minimalist bedroom design ideas breathe.
 Also: That slim above-the-bed shelf for the pothos to spread out on is genius!

 Don’t Skimp on Shelves

 Maximize wall-storage potential with floor-to-ceiling shelves, as in this small guest bedroom by @classiccasualhome.
 Hooks and baskets break up the repetition while providing more sweet spots for bedroom necessities.

 A bed with built-in storage all but eliminates the need for a dresser, saving precious space in a small bedroom.
 We love the one found in this sweet bedroom by @lovehomemadehome.
 The clever wall-mounted nightstand and sconce lighting further free up the floor.